-- 1. To review the Company's quarterly and annual financial statements of 2021 and consolidated financial statements of the Company and subsidiaries before submission to the Board of Directors for approval.
-The Audit Committee inquired and listened to feedback from executives and auditors about the accuracy, completeness, and reliability of financial statements.
-The Audit Committee agreed with the external auditors that the financial statements were adequate and accurate in accordance with financial reporting standards. - 2.
-To review related party transactions or the transactions which may have conflicts of interest and disclosure of such transactions in order to be in compliance with the laws, SET regulations, and SEC's requirements.
+1. To review the Company's quarterly and annual financial statements of 2022 and consolidated financial statements of the Company and subsidiaries before submission to the Board of Directors for approval.
+The Audit and Corporate Governance Committee inquired and listened to feedback from executives and auditors about the accuracy, completeness, and reliability of financial statements.
+The Audit and Corporate Governance Committee agreed with the external auditors that the financial statements were adequate and accurate in accordance with financial reporting standards.

+- 2. To review related party transactions or the transactions which may have conflicts of interest and disclosure of such transactions in order to be in compliance with the laws, SET regulations, and SEC's requirements.
 The external auditors had an opinion that such significant transactions and related party transactions were completely disclosed in the notes to the financial statements.
-The Audit Committee agreed to the external auditors and also viewed that such transactions were in line with the related requirements and beneficial to business operations of the Company and subsidiaries.

-- 3. To review the internal control, internal audit system, risk management as well as corruption risk prevention.
-The Audit Committee worked in collaboration with auditors and the Head of Internal Audit Unit independently and with no limit to information every quarter to consider the auditing results, hear clarification, findings, recommendations, and feedback of responsible person so that the measures were adequate and met the established objectives by concerning about the enterprise risk management.
+The Audit and Corporate Governance Committee agreed to the external auditors and also viewed that such transactions were in line with the related requirements and beneficial to business operations of the Company and subsidiaries. - 3.
+To review the internal control, internal audit system, risk management as well as corruption risk prevention.
+The Audit and Corporate Governance Committee worked in collaboration with auditors and the Head of Internal Audit Unit independently and with no limit to information every quarter to consider the auditing results, hear clarification, findings, recommendations, and feedback of responsible person so that the measures were adequate and met the established objectives by concerning about the enterprise risk management.
 The measures concern about having efficient resource management, appropriate asset maintenance, and measures to prevent corruption.
 The assessment of internal control was conducted according to guidelines of SEC.
-The Audit Committee had an opinion that the internal control and risk management of the Company were adequate and appropriate without significant problems and weak points.
-Moreover, the Company has certified a membership of Thailand's Private Sector Collective Action Coalition Against Corruption (CAC) for the second time. - 4.
-To review the compliance with laws governing securities and exchange, business of the Company and subsidiaries as well as the Company's regulations.
-Based on the report of the internal auditor, executives, and external auditor, the Audit Committee viewed that there was no significant issues of the non-compliance with relevant laws or requirements. - 5.
-To review the practice of good corporate governance.
-The Audit Committee reviewed and revised the corporate governance policy that the Company arranged in line with the SET's corporate governance guidelines.
-The Company arranged the Statements of Business Conducts, Code of Conduct for directors and employees with fair treatment of all customers, trade partners, and stakeholders.
-The Audit Committee also conducted evaluations on the compliance of their performance to the policy annually. - 6.
+The Audit and Corporate Governance Committee had an opinion that the internal control and risk management of the Company were adequate and appropriate without significant problems, weak points, and serious corruption. - 4.
+To review the compliance with laws governing securities and exchange, business of the Company and subsidiaries as well as the Company's regulations, and the Corporate Governance Code.
+Based on the report of the internal auditors, executives, and external auditors, and the Audit and Corporate Governance Committee viewed that there were no significant issues of the non-compliance with relevant laws or requirements. - 5.
 To review the internal audit function.
-The Audit Committee quarterly reviewed the audit results, gave suggestions, and monitored operation and correction as per significant results in order to promote good corporate governance, anti-corruption practice, and sufficient and appropriate internal control.
-The Audit Committee also reviewed the revision of internal audit charter to meet the international standard and suit the Company.
+The Audit and Corporate Governance Committee quarterly reviewed the audit results, gave suggestions, and monitored operation and correction as per significant results in order to promote good corporate governance, anti-corruption practice, and sufficient and appropriate internal control.
+The Audit and Corporate Governance Committee also reviewed the revision of Internal Audit Charter to meet the international standard and suit the Company.
 In addition, the annual budget for employment of the Internal Audit Unit, the assessment of independency of the internal auditor's performance, the adequacy and appropriateness of staff, and the assessment of the internal auditor performance were also considered.
-After consideration on those matters, the Audit Committee viewed such issues were appropriate, without significant weak points.
+After consideration on those matters, the Audit and Corporate Governance Committee viewed such issues were appropriate, without significant weak points.